Edinburgh Ladies' Emancipation Society: Garrisonian Controversies

+Involvement with the American Abolitionist Movement

+The Salisbury Crags in Edinburgh where the phrase "Send back the money!" was carved out by Eliza Wigham and other abolitionists.

 Eliza Wigham, as secretary of the society, corresponded with many of the leading abolitionists.
 She was friends with many anti-slavery activists including Wendell Phillips, George Thompson and Frederick Douglass.
 As an American ex-slave, Douglass visited Edinburgh at the invitation of Eliza Wigham and he accompanied Eliza and members of the society when in the 1840s they wrote "Send Back the Money" on the grass of Salisbury Crags in Edinburgh.
 The graffiti was aimed at the Free Church of Scotland, which had accepted funding from American slave-owning organisations.
 In 1860, at the society's invitation, American abolitionist campaigner Sarah Parker Remond, who was described as "a lady of colour from America", gave a lecture in Edinburgh that was "crowded to the door by a most respectable audience, number upwards of 2000", whose consciences Remond awakened to a deepened "abhorrence of the sin of Slavery".

-In response to Harriet Lupton's, a Unitarian feminist who was a supporter of Garrison, offer to pay the fees for women to attend the BFASS-organised 1854 nationwide conference, the society opted to send male delegate Duncan McLaren.
-However, they expressed support for the idea of gender equality within the abolitionist space, writing in a letter:When it is considered that one of those whose interests the Convention will meet to advocate, one half at least are women...and that during the interval since West India Emancipation, a great share of anti-slavery work and duty had devolved on the women of Britain, we would respectfully suggest that ladies should be specially invited to attend the conference, and thus have the opportunity of representing the wrongs of their sisters who are in bonds.The society moved away from its support of Garrison, and Eliza and Jane Wigham were encouraged to leave in protest, but they remained as members.
-The society tried to steer a compromise position between the radical Garrison and the more conservative position of the BFASS.
-The Wighams supported Mary Estlin's initiative to find common ground between the Garrisonians and the BFASS.

-Eliza also corresponded with Levi Coffin and Thomas Garrett of the Underground Railroad.
+Eliza corresponded with Levi Coffin and Thomas Garrett of the Underground Railroad.
 She sent Garrett money towards the cost of supporting the slaves who were smuggling themselves to Canada via Garrett's house.

-Unlike other anti-slavery organisations that splintered, the Edinburgh organisation was still running in 1870.
-Credit for this was given to Jane and Eliza Wigham.
+After Abraham Lincoln's Emancipation Proclamation outlawing slavery in the United States, the society become one of the first to shift its focus on providing aid to recently freed American slaves.
+In 1862, Eliza Wigham wrote to the editor of British Friend, a leading abolitionist newspaper in England, to follow in the suit of her society to provide aid to the education of recently free slaves.

+The society supported the promotion of education in Africa in the broader context of "civilization" and "Christianization" as they saw it as a way to undermine slavery as well as other parts of African societies which they found objectionable.
+In their 1864 report they wrote, "We consider that the civilization and Christianization of Africa afford the best antidotes for the slave trade, native slavery, and the dreadful human sacrifices."